-Power Generation Power Generation LEGACY VERSION NO L PLE CURR SCIENCEBASED Power generation companies must set scope 1 targets that are A bask as problems as those determined by the SDA.
-This is because the power sector is the single largest contributor to global GHG emissions (Figure 1-1.) and can cost-effectively Adduce us emissions by an amount that may be underestimated by other methods.
-Oil and Gas SBTi is developing sector specific targets setting methods for oil and gas companies.
+Power Generation SDA Oil and Gas Power generation companies must set scope 1 targets that are at least as ambitious as those determined by the SDA.
+This is because the power sector is the single largest contributor to global GHG emissions (Figure 1-1.) and can cost-effectively reduce its emissions by an amount that may be underestimated by other methods.
+SBTi is developing sector specific targets setting methods for oil and gas companies.
 For the purposes of the target validation by the SBTi, "Oil & Gas" includes, but is not limited to, integrated Oil & Gas companies, Integrated Gas companies, Exploration & Production Pure Players, Refining and Marketing Pure Players, Oil Products Distributors, Gas Distribution and Gas Retailers.
-The SBTi will assess companies on a case-by-case basis to determine whether companies will be classified as Oil & Gas companies for the purpose of SBTi validation, and if so, reserve the right to not move forward with their validation until after the SBTi Oil & Gas sector development has been completed.
-All companies involved in the sale, transmission, or distribution of natural gas or other fossil fuel products (Scope 3, category 11 "Use of sold products") 18 Scope 3 targets must be set on scope 3 "use of sold products" using absolute emissions contraction or intensity targets in line with well-below 2°C scenarios (2.5% annual linear reduction), irrespective of the share of these emissions compared to the total S1+S2+S3 emissions of the company.
-19 Owners and operators of gas networks must account for and set targets to address scope 3, "use of sold products" emissions from the gas distributed, even if this is currently optional under the GHG Protocol accounting Iron and Steel SDA or absolute/intensity targets in line with absolute Pulp and Paper contraction Aluminum Companies can submit targets for official validation with SDA or absolute/intensity targets in line with absolute contraction.
-SBTi is also establishing a foundation for the development tools and guidance specific to the aluminum sector.
+The SBTi will assess companies on a case-by-case basis to determine whether companies will be classified as Oil & Gas companies for the purpose of SBTi validation, and if so, reserve the right to not move forward with their validation until after the SBTi Oil & Gas sector development has been completed. transmission, or di other fossil fuel pr 11 "Use of sold pro Owners and opera involved in the sale, stribution of natural gas or roducts (Scope 3, category oducts") stors of gas networks must et targets to address scope Scope 3 targets must be set on scope 3 "use of sold products" using absolute emissions contraction or intensity targets in line with well-below 2°C scenarios (2.5% annual linear reduction), irrespective of the share of these emissions compared to the total S1+S2+S3 emissions of the company.
+3, "use of sold products" emissions from the gas distributed, even if this is currently optional under the GHG Protocol accounting standard.
+Iron and Steel SDA or absolute/intensity targets in line with absolute Cement Pulp and Paper contraction Aluminum Companies can submit targets for official validation with SDA or absolute/intensity targets in line with absolute contraction.
+SBTi is also establishing a foundation for the development of tools and guidance specific to the aluminum sector.
 Transport Services Transport activities (Scope 1, Scope 2, and/or Scope 3) SDA Transport tool or absolute/intensity targets in line with absolute contraction - Passenger - Freight Note 1.
 Refer to the SBTi Transport guidance for a description of all transport sub-sectors covered by the SDA Transport tool and to learn about best practices in target-setting for transport activities.
 Note 2.
 The SDA transport tool provides a pathway for aviation

-18 Example of such companies include retailers of petroleum products, natural gas, coal, biofuels, and crude oil.
+&lt;sup>18 Example of such companies include retailers of petroleum products, natural gas, coal, biofuels, and crude oil.
 As defined by the Corporate Value Chain (Scope 3) Accounting and Reporting Standard

-19 Please note that this refers to the requirement under Version 4.1 of the SBTi criteria..
+$^{19}$ Please note that this refers to the requirement under Version 4.1 of the SBTi criteria..